-- The Piper of The Keys To The Kingdom, who is based on The Pied Piper of Hamelin, uses his pipes to control children and rats.
+- The Piper of Keys to the Kingdom, who is based on The Pied Piper of Hamelin, uses his pipes to control children and rats.

 - In Ruth Frances Long's The Treachery of Beautiful Things, playing the flute in the woods is what led to Tom's capture by The Fair Folk.

 - In Rachel Griffin, Rachel initially uses a flute to cast spells, as per the trope.
 However, it turns out that just whistling can do as well.